Sabarimala Trek: Peroorthodu

 Peroorthodu is a stream-crossing as well as the first stop on this path, almost 4 km from Erumely.
 Devotees often bathe here and the Kanniayyappas offers "Malarpodi" and "Aripodi" before their journey.

 Kalaketty

 Kalaketty is situated about 6 km from Perurthodu.
-According to the legends, Lord Shiva came on his ox and tied it to a banyan tree to witness the killing of the demoness Mahishi by his beloved son, Ayyappa.
-There is a shrine here dedicated to Lord Shiva and the pilgrims burn camphor and break coconuts as a part of the rituals.
+According to the legends, Shiva came on his ox and tied it to a banyan tree to witness the killing of the demoness Mahishi by his beloved son, Ayyappa.
+There is a shrine here dedicated to Shiva and the pilgrims burn camphor and break coconuts as a part of the rituals.

 Azhutha

 Azhutha, a tributary of Pamba River is just 2 km from Kalaketty.
 In Sanskrit, Azhutha is termed as Alamba.
 Pilgrims have facilities to take rest here.
-There is also a temple here administrated by the "Malayaraya mahasabha", who has also the administrative controls of Kalaketty, Inchippara and Mukkuzhy temples.
+There is also a temple here administered by the "Malayaraya mahasabha", who has also the administrative controls of Kalaketty, Inchippara and Mukkuzhy temples.
 The far river side is known as the "Azhutha medu" which is a steep slope.